Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 JavaScript allows some lines to continue with a backslash \ on the end.
 Not a very clear style in general.
 But can be useful for some big block of text you need to get into the code.

-Also plain statements can run over more than one line.
-Not usually very clear.
+Also plain statements can run over more than one line without any special continuation indicator.
+In very obscure cases (see the "return" example further down) this can create problems, avoid it a little if you can.

 ```javascript
 let str = "A hugely long text string which you decide to split over \